 A Permian High School alum, Brooks graduated from Texas A&M University.
 Landgraf then earned a law degree from the St. Mary's School of Law in San Antonio, where he also served as the editor-in-chief of the law review.

 Brooks is a proud Eagle Scout and is dedicated to serving the state and community that have given him so many opportunities.
 In 2017, Brooks was named to the inaugural class of "Odessa Under 40" by the Young Professionals of Odessa.

-Brooks and his wife, Shelby, whose family is from Andrews, are proud to call West Texas their home.
-They enjoy volunteering together for Food 2 Kids, Catholic Charities and UTPB, and the couple loves spending time together working on the family cattle ranch.
-They attend St. Elizabeth Ann Seton Catholic Church in Odessa.
+Brooks and his wife, Shelby, have one daughter, Hollis Rose, and are proud to call West Texas their home.
+They enjoy volunteering together for local charities, and the family loves spending time together working on the family cattle ranch.
+They attend church at St. Elizabeth Ann Seton in Odessa.

 Brooks is chairman of the House Environmental Regulation Committee, and serves as a member of the House Transportation Committee, the House Redistricting Committee, the House Administration Committee, and the House Select Committee on Constitutional Rights and Remedies.